 Phone and Internet … Just Kidding

 There is no fuel available for purchase by the general public through Burning Man.
 Theme Camps, Generators and Mutant Vehicles have options.
 Fuel stored in BRC or Airport Village must be in an appropriate container.
-Aviation gas is available in Winnemucca or through 88NV’s group prepaid plan.
-See Section 9 Fuel under the Pilot Tab for more information.
+Aviation gas is available in Winnemucca or through 88NV’s group prepaid buy-in.

 There are several options for getting that much-needed bike to ride the 1.5 miles from the Airport to The Man.
 Burning Man does have a bike sharing program (sharing is not keeping) so hop a Yellow Bike.
 They’re one-way use only and departing Burners sometimes leave them at the Airport.
 Ride them back into town.

-Stash your own bike on one of the many strategically placed bike racks.
+Stash your own bike on one of the many strategically placed bike racks at airport.
 These are provided for your convenience and for everyone’s safety.
 Do not leave your bike on the roadway where it will block Emergency and Mutant Vehicles.
 Do not leave your bike at the airport.